muppet9010/factorio-muppet-streamer/README.md

 Aggressive Driver
 ============

 The player is locked inside their vehicle and forced to drive forwards for the set duration, they may have control over the steering.
-This is a Time Duration Event.
+This is a Time Duration Event and so may cut short other Time Duration events, see General Notes for details.

 #### Command syntax